 Many couples choose a civil officiant for a straightforward, nonreligious ceremony with the added assurance that their marriage is official in the eyes of the law.
-In fact, some couples marrying abroad will also need to conduct a legal ceremony back home with the help of a civil officiant.
+In fact, some couples marrying abroad will also need to conduct a legal secular ceremony back home with the help of a civil officiant.

 Religious wedding officiant

 Religious officiants serve as leaders within their particular area of faith and usually perform wedding ceremonies based at their place of worship.
-You may be familiar with common spiritual leader titles such as rabbi, priest, imam, pastor, revered, or minister, all of whom can perform a wedding ceremony and sign your marriage certificate.
+You may be familiar with common religious leader titles such as rabbi, priest, imam, pastor, revered, or minister, all of whom can perform a wedding ceremony and sign your marriage certificate.